 - Stay warm.
 Turn up the heat, drive with your windows rolled up, and wear multiple layers for maximum warmth.
 These precautions can save your life if you get stuck in the snow.

 - Be extra vigilant.
 Darker skies in winter make roads more dangerous, especially in rural areas with fewer lights.

 - Slow down.
 Slick and icy roads are more prone to accidents.
-Slow down and increase your following distance to avoid crashing into an object or vehicle.
+Slowly increase your following distance to avoid crashing into an object or vehicle.

 Other Useful Tips for Driving in Chicago

 - Familiarize yourself with road layouts.
 Most Chicago roads follow a grid pattern, making navigation reasonably straightforward.
 However, unexpected accidents or roadwork can close your planned route.
-In case you have to find another way to your destination, it helps to be familiar with the orientation of the streets so you can quickly get back on track.
+In case you have to find another way to your destination, it helps to be familiar with the orientation of the streets so you can quickly get back on track, especially during rush hour.

 - Be mindful of one-way streets.
 There are many one-way roads in the city of Chicago.
-Always be on the lookout for signs lest you drive the wrong way and risk an accident.
+Always look for signs lest you drive the wrong way and risk an accident.

 - Always pay toll fees.
 If you must drive through Chicago tollways, always remember to pay your tolls.
 You have seven days to settle an unpaid toll online or via mail before you incur additional fees.